Young hockey goalkeepers in NWT tried table tennis to improve coordination. It worked - ExBulletin

 Young hockey goalkeepers in NWT tried table tennis to improve coordination.
 It worked

-And for 14-year-old Deacon Tybring, who is one of seven goalkeepers competing, it worked.
+And for 14-year-old Deacon Tybring, who is one of the seven goalkeepers, it worked.

 The program combines table tennis and hockey to improve hand-eye coordination and reaction time.